mirrorcult/trnslt/README.md

 ## All Language Keys

 Here is a list of all valid language keys.
 If the input language is unknown, simply leave it blank and `trnslt` will auto-detect what language it is.
+I haven't guaranteed that all of these work, but if one doesn't, either make a PR to remove it or msg me on Discord at `cyclowns#1440` and I'll remove it and add a disclaimer.

+Disclaimer: Some non-ascii languages are kinda iffy.
+Arabic in particular, since it's got some weird writing shenanigans going on that I don't understand.

 ```
 af  Afrikaans